2026 Broadway Bound Theatre Festival in

 Thanks for coming to our website to learn more about ‘Once In a Lifetime, Again’.

-Writing the book, lyrics, and music to ‘Once In a Lifetime, Again’ – and the exhilarating experience of working with actors, directors, and musicians to bring it to life in readings – has been, well, a once in a lifetime challenge.
+Writing the book, lyrics, and music to ‘Once In a Lifetime, Again’ – and the exhilarating experience of working with actors, directors, and musicians to bring it to life in readings – has been, well, a once in a lifetime experience.
 I have been delighted by the reception it has received from theater professionals and audiences alike… and pleased to hear that it has caused more than a few conversations in households with what I will call "vintage demographics."
 As Jesse Davidson asks at the outset of the show, “Hey Boomers – it’s 10:00.
-Do you know where your relationship is?
+Do you know where your relationship is?”

 I’ve long been puzzled why more has not been written about the sudden changes to gender roles experienced by the young men and women graduating college in the 1970s and early 1980s.
 Most grew up with one archetype for family life: Dad goes to the office, and Mom stays home with the kids.
 Then, in a flash, it all changed.
 Young women graduating from college in 1975 not only had the opportunity to seek careers, it was almost expected in a world turned on its head by the feminist movement of the ‘60s.